ManiAm/primes-cpp/README.md

 These tests can be executed in parallel to shorten feedback loops.
 Failures should always produce actionable logs that make issues easy to reproduce locally.

 In this project, the `Catch2` framework is used for unit testing, with `make test` as the entry point.
-Test runs generate JUnit XML output, which can be consumed by CI/CD systems to visualize results, track historical trends, and highlight failures early in the development cycle.
+Test runs generate JUnit XML output, which can be consumed by CI systems to visualize results, track historical trends, and highlight failures early in the development cycle.

 ### Code Coverage